AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 ### Future support

 The APIs used in SDS are continually updated, requiring future upkeep of your applications.
-OMF on the other hand, does not require this upkeep, as it is up to the platform to interpret the messages and store the contained data appropriately.
+OMF does not require this upkeep, as it is up to the platform to interpret the messages and store the contained data appropriately.

 ### Cross-platform